podio/podio-objc/items/index.md

 To fetch a list of items in an app, there is another handy method on `PKTItem`:

 {% highlight objective-c %}
-[PKTItem fetchItemsInAppWithID:1234 offset:0 limit:30 completion:^(NSArray *items, NSUInteger filteredCount, NSUInteger totalCount, NSError *error) {
+[[PKTItem fetchItemsInAppWithID:1234 offset:0 limit:30] onComplete:^(NSArray *items, NSUInteger filteredCount, NSUInteger totalCount, NSError *error) {
   if (!error) {
     NSLog(@"Fetched %@ items out of a total of @%", @(filteredCount), @(totalCount));
   }